Updated 16 April 2026

 [Your Name]

 When to use: You genuinely enjoyed the role and want to maintain a strong relationship.
-Especially useful if you work in a small industry where you will likely cross paths with your manager or colleagues again.
+Especially useful if you work in a small industry where you will likely cross paths again.

 3. Resigning from a Toxic Environment (Stay Neutral)

 This is the hardest letter to write.
-You want to scream, but you need to stay calm.
 Roughly 1 in 5 workers leave a job specifically because of a toxic work environment (American Psychological Association, 2023).
 The critical rule: say nothing negative.
 Your resignation letter is permanent HR documentation.
-If you need to file a complaint, that is a separate process through HR or legal channels.
+If you need to file a complaint, that is a separate process.
 This letter should be the shortest of all five templates.

 Dear [Manager Name],